 Count-in before recording: This will enable a count-in before recording.
 Useful if you are recording yourself.
-It ensures that when you press Ctrl R the recording will not actually start until after the specified count-in.
-This gives you time to get back to the microphone and pick up your instrument.
+It ensures that when you to the microphone and pick up your instrument.

+✓ Start pre-roll at start of measure press Ctrl R the recording will not actually start until after the specified count-in.
+This gives you time to get back